ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ![List Upload Access](./images/list_upload_access.png)

-A Data Steward uses the Data Portal to make a request to revoke a given upload access grant by ID.
+A Data Steward uses the Data Portal to see the complete or partial list of existing upload grants.
 The Data Portal sends a request to the UOS, which verifies that the Data Steward has the requisite role.
 The UOS makes a call to the CRS's `GET /upload-access/grants` endpoint, including any search filters provided by the DS as query parameters.
 The CRS returns a compiled list of grants to the UOS, which returns the information to the Data Portal.

 ## API Definitions: